-…white washed architecture with blue shudders & doors to match the azur blue sky & sea, sunshine, beaches, Aegean Sea, warm temperatures, delicious food, great wines, sunsets… its definitely one of my favorite spots!
+…white, washed architecture with blue shutters & doors to match the azure blue sky & sea, sunshine, beaches, Aegean Sea, warm temperatures, delicious food, great wines, sunsets… its definitely one of my favorite spots!

-I’ve loved Greece since the first time I went to Athens and love it more every time I go…especially after this trip.
-We did 10 days in the Cyclade Islands …called that from the ancient Greek word meaning ‘to cirlce’ or ‘surround’ because the islands encircle Delos, the birthplace of god Apollo…4 1/2 on Mykonos and 5 1/2 on Santorini.
+I’ve loved Greece from my first visit to Athens and love it more every time I go…especially after this trip.
+We did 10 days in the Cyclade Islands …called that from the ancient Greek word meaning ‘to circle’ or ‘surround’ because the islands encircle Delos, the birthplace of god Apollo…4 1/2 on Mykonos and 5 1/2 on Santorini.